 Diesel-powered buses and commercial trucks currently dominate the market today.
-Compressed natural gas ("CNG") and diesel electric hybrid powertrains are lower-emission alternatives to diesel engines but are in limited service today.
-Other variants available today include gasoline hybrid buses and CNG hybrid buses.
+Compressed natural gas and diesel electric hybrid powertrains are lower-emission alternatives to diesel engines but are in limited service today.
 Electric trolley buses provide a zero-emission alternative; however, their purchase price is high and the overhead catenary power infrastructure is expensive to maintain and is considered aesthetically undesirable in many urban centres.
-The recent developments in battery-powered powertrain vehicles have created a zeroemission alternative to fuel cell buses in the form of battery electric buses and commercial trucks, as well as electrified trains and battery-powered marine vessels.
-These battery-powered heavy-duty vehicles will continue to offer a competitive zero emission mobility solution for zeroemission mobility applications.
+The recent developments in battery-powered powertrain vehicles have created a zero-emission alternative to fuel cell buses in the form of battery electric buses and commercial trucks, as well as electrified trains and battery-powered marine vessels.
+These battery-powered heavy-duty vehicles will continue to offer a competitive zero emission mobility solution for zero-emission mobility applications.

-We believe that fuel cell electric vehicles are the best zero-emission alternative for medium-duty and heavy-duty applications in certain use cases in bus, truck, train and marine.
+We believe that fuel cell electric vehicles are the best zero-emission alternative for medium-duty and heavy-duty applications in certain use cases in bus, truck, train, marine and off-highway.
 In comparison to battery electric vehicles, we believe fuel cell electric vehicles in medium-duty and heavy-duty applications: are able to operate over a longer range and on more demanding routes; offer higher energy density to maximize payload; and are capable of refueling quickly, ensuring the vehicle is on the road generating revenue for the fleet operator.
 We also believe that in certain cases hydrogen refueling infrastructure has certain scaling cost and logistics advantages compared to battery recharging for large fleets.

 Companies developing fuel cell systems for heavy-duty applications include Beijing Sinohytec Co.
 Ltd., cellcentric GmbH & Co.
 KG (a joint venture of Daimler Truck AG and the Volvo Group), Cummins Inc., EKPO Fuel Cell Technologies GmbH (a joint venture of ElringKlinger and Plastic Omnium), Hyzon Fuel Cell Technologies Pte.
-Ltd., Hyundai Motor Company, Nikola Motor Company, Plug Power, Inc. ("Plug Power"), Powercell Sweden AB, Robert Bosch GmbH, Shanghai Re-Fire Technology Co., Ltd., Symbio SAS (a joint venture of Michelin and Faurecia), Toyota Motor Corporation and Loop Energy Inc.
+Ltd., Sino-Synergy Hydrogen Energy Technology (Jiaxing) Co., Ltd., Hyundai Motor Company, Nikola Motor Company, Plug Power, Inc., Powercell Sweden AB, Robert Bosch GmbH, Shanghai Re-Fire Technology Co., Ltd., Symbio SAS (a joint venture of Michelin, Forvia and Stellantis), and Toyota Motor Corporation.

-We are also seeing the emergence of product offerings for hydrogen internal combustion engines developed by companies like Cummins Inc. and J C Bamford Excavators Ltd. This technology is seen as a bridge between internal combustion engines and hydrogen mobility.
+We are also seeing the emergence of product offerings for hydrogen internal combustion engines developed by companies like Cummins Inc. and J C Bamford Excavators Ltd. Numerous engine and vehicle manufacturers are interested in development programs.
+This technology is seen as a potential bridge between legacy internal combustion engines and hydrogen fuel cell mobility.
 Through modification of existing diesel engines, it allows the use of hydrogen as a fuel leading to CO2 emission reduction.
-However, the fact it does not meet zero emission requirements (NOx emissions) and lower efficiency compared to fuel cells (-15%) will likely be a serious handicap for long term viability.
+However, the technology is not expected to meet zero emission requirements (such as NOx emissions) and is expected to have significantly lower efficiency compared to fuel cells.